HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 #### General
 * Addressed the major Cross Race Docking Bug.
 Fighters and corvettes will now only dock with ships from their own race.
 Previously, regenerated Hiigaran/Vaygr ships would be unable to launch from Kushan/Taiidan Repair Corvettes, Support Frigates, and Resource Controllers leading to major game lag and multiple glitches.
 * When a docking squadron is under attack, they sometimes glitch out and stop moving.
 Affected Squadrons are now automatically issued another dock order to dock with the closest ship.
+* When salvage corvettes in a formation are given multiple different salvage targets, they often crash the game.
+To prevent this crash, salvage corvettes will no longer be able to join formations/strikegroups.
+* Ships have always held their formation in aggressive stance, but now they also hold their formation in neutral stance like hw1c.
 * The Kushan/Taiidan Gravity Well ability previously continued to lock down strikecraft in an area after it had moved away.
 The area of affect now stays with the Gravity Well.
+* The Taiidan Defense Fighter no longer shoots down missiles from allies.
 * Fixed the bug that allowed Kushan/Taiidan players to build two research ships at once on separate carriers.
 * Improved parade formations for resource collectors, to reduce collisions with the motherships.
 * Hiigaran Marine Frigates, Vaygr Infiltrator Frigates, Kushan/Taiidan repair ships, and all Minelayer corvettes are no longer included in the military selection priority.
 This prevents accidentally de-latching capture frigates, messing up repair orders, or messing up mine walls.